mrdoob/three.js/threejs/lessons/threejs-optimize-lots-of-objects.md

 The code above looks up the number or vertices needed by getting the `position` attribute from the geometry.
 We then create a `Uint8Array` to put the colors in.
-It then adds that as an attribute by calling `geometry.addAttribute`.
+It then adds that as an attribute by calling `geometry.setAttribute`.

 Lastly we need to tell three.js to use the vertex colors.